prashant608/Relayr_Project/README.md

 Note:

-A screenshot of project structure has been captured from Eclipse and uploaded in GIT project here by name 'ProjectStructure'.
+A screenshot of project structure has been captured from Eclipse and uploaded in GIT project here by name 'ProjectStructure_Eclipse'.
 Please view this to verify the dependencies and references.